the Go-Betweens

 The Riptides: Tombs Of Gold

 People often talk about the fickle nature of the music business.
 Mark Callaghan, the former GANGgajang leader who has spent a long career in music publishing, knows it better than most.
 “It seems like everyone’s career is supercharged,” he says.
 “It happens really quick, but it’s also got great potential to be over really quick.
-It’s like the whole life cycle has been accelerated.”
+It’s

 The Riptides: Tombs Of Gold Read More »